At a glance

 Subject requirements, level and grade

 In addition to satisfying the University’s general entry requirements, please note:

-- A strong proficiency in Mathematics is required.
-If Mathematics is not taken as an A-level subject, a grade A in Mathematics at GCSE is required.
-We particularly welcome the introduction of the Core Mathematics Qualification and we will accept a Core Maths Qualification (grade B minimum) in lieu of our grade A in GCSE Mathematics requirement.
+- For all Business, Marketing, Accounting and Finance degrees a strong proficiency in Mathematics is required.
+If Mathematics is not taken as an A Level subject, a Grade 7 (or Grade A) in Mathematics at GCSE is required.
+We particularly welcome the introduction of the Core Mathematics Qualification and we will accept a Core Maths Qualification (Grade B minimum) in lieu of our GCSE Mathematics requirement.
 We consider each application holistically, on an individual basis and against the other applications we receive.
 Whilst academic achievement is important, it is not the only factor that we consider when assessing applications and applicants who have achieved, or are predicted to achieve, close to our typical offer, but who have not met it exactly, will be welcome to apply if they have a strong application in other key elements, for example if they can demonstrate merit and potential through their personal statement or their reference.

 - Typical IB score 36 to include 665 in higher level subjects.
 If Mathematics is not taken at higher level then it is required at standard level 5.